 Storing, Collecting, and Purifying Water

 - Identify and map out potential sources of water within your city and neighboring areas BEFORE a SHTF event is upon you.
 Time will be of the essence, you may be racing against others in the area to find water for your family.
 Your transportation and energy levels may be limited so getting to and from water sources quickly could be critical.

 - Always properly filter AND boil water whenever feasible.
 Include a stainless-steel pot or other fireproof container in case you need to boil water on the go over a fire.

 - Filtering water removes larger contaminants, dirt, and debris but not harmful bacteria, organisms, and contaminants.

 - Boiling water at a rolling boil for 1-3 minutes (depending on elevation of your location) will remove much of the microscopic bacteria, organisms, and contaminants.
 Boiling alone does NOT remove heavy metals and all harmful contaminants.

 - When in doubt, filter, boil, and then distill and collect condensation.

-- Your BOB or get home bag (GHB) should always contain materials to collect, carry, filter, boil, and purify water.
+- Your bug out bag or get home bag (GHB) should always contain materials to collect, carry, filter, boil, and purify water.